-The English language has a vast vocabulary with words that are often very confusing to decipher.
+The English language has a vast vocabulary with words that are very confusing to decipher.
 Some have similar spellings but sound different when spoken (read in the present and past tense).

 Others have different spellings and meanings, but their pronunciation is exactly the same.
 Weather and whether are two such words.
 They are called homophones.